 The need for a decent and affordable house is the most important criteria in the selection of a family.
 Families with the greatest need are given priority consideration.

-Families must have the ability to make mortgage payments and meet all the obligations of owning a home including payment of any condominium/association fees, homeowner insurance, all taxes, utilities and repairs.
-Applicants must allow a verification of: employment for the last two years, at least six months of employment in the present position, credit history including a judgement search and reference checks.
+Families must have the ability to make mortgage payments and meet all the obligations of owning a home including payment of any condominium/association fees, homeowner insurance, all taxes, utilities, and repairs.
+Applicants must allow a verification of employment for the last two years, at least six months of employment in the present position, credit history including a judgment search and reference checks.
 An applicant's history of financial responsibility is considered.

 Applicants must agree to partner with Habitat in the homeowner process which includes: interview by the Family Selection Committee, approval by the Board of Directors, all paperwork requested by the Family Selection Committee during the review process, making escrow payments while building their home to cover the closing costs, completing 400 hours of sweat equity (the families participate in building their homes alongside volunteers/professionals), participating in homeowner training programs, and other ways of supporting and partnering with Habitat that may arise.

 To learn more, contact your local Habitat for Humanity office.